merely-useful/r-rse/course-design.md

     creating branches, adding and updating remotes)
     - Setting up GitHub for R package (make use of usethis), pushing and pulling
         - E.g. with pr_* functions from usethis
+    - Emphasize exercises to practice, not showing output of git in code chunks (they are a pain to edit afterwards)

 - Checking correctness of code
     - Using basic debugging strategies ("breakpoints", simple `print()` or `stop()` calls, `debug()`, `browser()`)